 Caution: Adjustment of the high speed adjusting screw not only affects the power output but also the maximum off-load engine speed.
-If the setting is too lean (screw turned too far clockwise), the maximum permissible engine Regulating idle speed adjusting screw speed will be exceeded.
+If the setting is too lean (screw turned too far clockwise), the maximum permissible engine speed will be exceeded.
 This can cause engine damage, brought about by lack of lubrication and overheating in particular.
-Corrections to the setting of the high speed adjusting screw may be carried out only if an accurate tachometer is available to check the maximum engine speed of 13,000 rpm (with bar and correctly tensioned chain).
+Corrections to the setting of the high speed adjusting screw may be carried out only if an accurate tachometer is available to check the maximum engine speed of 12,000 rpm (with bar and correctly tensioned chain).